alexein777/hello-world/README.md

 tradition is tradition

 I am Aleksandar Mladenović, student of Faculty of Mathematics, Belgrade University.
-I'm interested in programming, especially game-development and graphic design.
-I have solid experience in different programming languages, such as C, C++ and Java.
-I plan to work hardly on C# in the future.
-I'm interested in participating in different projects, in order to learn more and help others in the progress.
+I'm interested in programming, especially machine-learning.
+I don't have experience there yet, but I plan to work harder on this subject in the future.